 Examples in Context

 a.
 Robin Ray v Classic FM (1998) is a landmark case that summarised the general principles governing the respective rights of the contractor and client in a work commissioned by a client.
 Robin Ray had an encyclopaedic knowledge of classical music and was commissioned to build a music catalogue on a consultancy basis for Classic FM.
 When Classic FM tried to exploit the catalogues outside the UK, Mr Ray objected and commenced proceedings on the intended use was beyond the terms of the intended use at the time of his engagement.
 His service was for an express purpose, overseas exploitation was not in the contemplation of the parties at the time of engagement.
-To exploit the work outside the UK, Classic FM required additional licence on terms which were satisfactory to Mr Ray – i.e. for a price.
+To exploit the work outside the UK, Classic FM required an additional licence on terms which were satisfactory to Mr Ray – i.e. for a price.

 b.
 In Stovin-Bradford v Volpoint Properties Ltd (1971), the Client agreed to pay only a nominal fee to his architect for the preparation of plans.
-He was held to have a licence to use the plans for no purpose beyond the anticipated application for planning permission as amount paid represented the extent of the licence contemplated by the parties at the time of engagement.
+He was held to have a licence to use the plans for no purpose beyond the anticipated application for planning permission as the amount paid represented the extent of the licence contemplated by the parties at the time of engagement.

 c.
 In R Griggs Group Limited v Evans (2005) material was produced for an advertising agency by a freelance designer.
 Mr Evans drew a combined logo for a footwear manufacturer of Dr Martens.
 He was the author and first legal owner of the copyright.
 In 2002, Mr Evans assigned his copyright to an Australian footwear company.
 It was held that although the question of copyright was discussed at the time it was obvious, and would have been so to an officious bystander, that the right to use the logo and to exclude others from using it, was to belong to the client and not the designer.